barpasc/listfiles/README.md

 # list files and folders using python
 list files and folders

-binary pyFilesFoldersListing files compiled with pyinstaller on linux debian os (linux mint).
+binary pyFilesFoldersListingLinux files compiled with pyinstaller on linux debian os (linux mint).

 When running this, 2 FIELDS NEED TO BE CHANGED TO SOME EXISTING FOLDERS ON THE RUNNING OS 1° "Enter Path (WD)"